 How to set up a connection for Medicare Billing

-This is a generalized tutorial for setting up a Medicare connection.
+This is a generalized tutorial for setting up a Medicare billing connection.
 Many Medicare providers will give you specific instructions; if you have instructions from the provider you should follow them.

 If you have not already done so see this tutorial for instructions installing HyperTerminal